fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 It is an *Ordering*.
 What kind of *ordering*?
 Is it a *Total Ordering relation*?
 Well, let’s check it:

+---

 Remember, a *Relation* r is a *Strict Total Ordering* if:
-For all a, b and c in the domain of the r, the following must hold:
+For all a, b and c in the domain of r, the following must hold:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Transitivity*: if r(a, b) and r(b, c) then r(a, c)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Trichotomy*: only one of the following holds, r(a, b), r(b, a) or a = b

+---

 It's easy to prove that the *transitivity* axiom holds, let's leave it as an exercise for the reader.
 What about *trichotomy*?
 Let’s prove it with an example.
 Given our previous defined employees:

 {% highlight cpp %}
 employee e1 { 1, "John", 5000.0f };